charan9629/Scientific-Practice-Research-Paper-on-CEI/README.md

-# Scientific Practice Research Paper on ICEI
+# Scientific Practice Research Paper on CEI

 ## Overview

 This repository contains the datasets, reference materials, Python programs, generated results, graphical visualizations, and research paper developed for Scientific Practice Assignment 5 at the University of Bremen.

-The project proposes the **IoT Conference Excellence Index (ICEI)**, a multi-dimensional framework for evaluating and ranking major Internet of Things (IoT) conferences using bibliometric indicators collected from conference proceedings published during 2023 and 2024.
+The project proposes the **Conference Excellence Index (CEI)**, a multi-dimensional framework for evaluating and ranking major Internet of Things (IoT) conferences using bibliometric indicators collected from conference proceedings published during 2023 and 2024.

 ---